USS Tilefish: Post World War II service

-On September 5, 1950, Tilefish departed Pearl Harbor for Japan.
-From September 28, 1950 through March 24, 1951, the submarine operated out of Japanese ports conducting patrols in Korean waters in support of the United Nations campaign in Korea.
+On 5 September 1950, Tilefish departed Pearl Harbor for Japan.
+From 28 September 1950 through 24 March 1951, the submarine operated out of Japanese ports conducting patrols in Korean waters in support of the United Nations campaign in Korea.
 She made reconnaissance patrols of La Perouse Strait to keep the Commander, Naval Forces Far East, informed of Soviet seaborne activity in that area.
 After this tour, the submarine resumed her routine of operations out of Hawaiian and West Coast ports until 1957.
 Highlights of this period were convoy attack exercises in Hawaiian waters and a goodwill visit to Acapulco, Mexico, early in June 1956.

 Following a period of reduced status and overhaul, Tilefish again got underway in April 1957 for Far Eastern waters.
-During this deployment, she visited ports in Japan and the Ryukyu Islands before completing the cruise at San Diego, California, on September 27, 1957.
+During this deployment, she visited ports in Japan and the Ryukyu Islands before completing the cruise at San Diego, California, on 27 September 1957.

-On September 16, 1958, the veteran submarine made way via Pearl Harbor for Midway Island and the Marshall Islands.
+On 16 September 1958, the veteran submarine made way via Pearl Harbor for Midway Island and the Marshall Islands.
 With four civilian geophysicists on board from the Hydrographic Office, the submarine completed a submerged survey of Eniwetok, Wake, and Midway Island, operating at sea for nearly three months.
-She returned to San Diego, California, on December 5, 1958 for inactivation.
+She returned to San Diego, California, on 5 December 1958 for inactivation.

-Tilefish was decommissioned on October 12, 1959, underwent overhaul at the San Francisco Naval Shipyard, and was recommissioned on January 30, 1960.
+Tilefish was decommissioned on 12 October 1959, underwent overhaul at the San Francisco Naval Shipyard, and was recommissioned on 30 January 1960.
 Her final decommissioning was in May 1960.
-She was struck from the Naval Vessel Register on December 1, 1960, and sold to the Venezuelan government.
+She was struck from the Naval Vessel Register on 1 December 1960, and sold to the Venezuelan government.

 ARV Carite (S-11)

 The ex-Tilefish, now commissioned as ARV Carite (S-11), served in the Armada Venezolana (the Venezuelan Navy) for 16 years.
 In 1969 and 1970, she played the part of a German U-boat hiding in the Orinoco River during the filming of the movie Murphy's War.
 For the role, she was modified by the addition of a "cigarette deck" aft of her sail and was painted in a "dazzle" camouflage pattern.

-Carite was decommissioned by the Venezuelan Navy on January 28, 1977 and cannibalized for spare parts.
+Carite was decommissioned by the Venezuelan Navy on 28 January 1977 and cannibalized for spare parts.